InterSTEMDev/interstem.us/_posts/july2020blogs/2020-07-28-napping-technology.md

 <br>
 The pillow cocoons your head in soft fabric padded with microbeads that prevent outside noise and light from disturbing your slumber.
 The design of the Ostrich Pillow is effective at deepening the darkness of your sleeping environment, which is a crucial contributor toward quality sleep.
 Melatonin, the sleep hormone, signals to the brain that it’s time to rest, which triggers muscle relaxation, a drop in body temperature, and heightened drowsiness.
 Your body’s melatonin levels naturally rise as daylight diminishes and darkness increases during the night.
 Since the Ostrich Pillow immerses you in a micro-environment that guards against intrusive light, it coaxes your body into making its physiological progression toward slumber.

-MonPère’s Moldable-Hands Travel Pillow is another innovation that defies the standards for a conventional pillow.
+<a href="https://www.kickstarter.com/projects/1929271252/monpere-sleep-tool-a-new-breed-of-travel-pillow" target="_blank">MonPère’s</a> Moldable-Hands Travel Pillow is another innovation that defies the standards for a conventional pillow.

 <br>
 <img src="{{ site.baseurl }}/images/blogs/2020/july/nappingFive.png" width="50%" style="display: block; margin: 0 auto"/>